-Person in charge of community psychiatric residence.
+Person in charge of community psychiatric residence

-27. (1) The Minister shall appoint in respect of each Government community psychiatric residence -

-(a) a medical practitioner with qualifications or training and experience in psychiatry; or to be the person in charge of that Government community psychiatric residence.
+- 27. (1) The Minister shall appoint in respect of each Government community psychiatric residence - (a) a medical practitioner with qualifications or training and experience in psychiatry; or - (b) a nurse with qualifications, training and experience in psychiatry, to be the person in charge of that Government community psychiatric residence.